ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 We must must must learn to accept our mistakes and to discuss them.
 Only then – when your team is comfortable with their own mistakes – will your team be able to learn from them.

-When I was researching this talk, I read through the Artsy blog archive.
+When I was researching this presentation, I read through the Artsy blog archive.
 Not the Artsy Engineering blog, but the [_Life at Artsy_][lab] blog.
 And I came across [this article on open sourcing our company culture][oss_culture], which I collaborated on in 2015, predating my research into team dynamics.

 > Being open with your errors and identifying the insights gained can help others avoid the same blunders and keep your team on-track.